 Not all mice carcasses will be consumed by the rats.
 However, several parts of the meat and body will be eaten, such as the neck area, liver, brain and other organs are likely to be consumed by the rats.
 Depending on the time, and the scarcity of food sources available at the time of the kill, some or most of the carcass will be eaten by the rats.

 A recently discovered developments in the evolution of mice is that they have naturally developed an inclination towards rats.
 This is normally achieved because mice have developed a fear instinct when they immediately pick up the scent of rat urine or when they encounter their scent.
 They will often look to vacate the area quickly to avoid encountering the rats in the area.

 Getting rid of rats and mice can be a very hectic task for most homeowners some of them use over the counter solutions like silicone caulk for mice and fail to deal with mice infestation.
 It is therefore important to rat and mouse-proof your home to prevent infestation.
 If you have pets rodents can be troublesome as they can even carry over fleas!
 Having a mouse and rat infestation can be catastrophic leading to damages and also the risk of spreading harmful diseases carried by these rodents.
-This is why it is a good idea to call in a mice exterminator Toronto the moment you notice any rat or mice signs.
+This is why it is a good idea to call in pest control Toronto the moment you notice any rat or mice signs.
 They will be in a better position to help you get rid of them for good.